This article provides a description of the General Data Protection Regulation (GDPR) and how Bizness Apps helps handle it.

 If this does not apply to you, we still recommend complying with the GDPR, as it is very likely laws and policies all over the globe will begin to introduce very similar requirements.

 Bizness Apps has been working towards GDPR compliance for a long time, mostly behind the scenes.
-We have made a list of the changes you will need to be aware of for GDPR compliance.
+There is a list of the changes you will need to be aware of for GDPR compliance.

 - Implement a strategy for software and engineering upgrades for optimal GDPR compliance

-- Update CMS with proper tools for our partners to complete personal data requests from users (More details below)
+- Update CMS with proper tools for our partners to complete personal data requests from users.

 - Finalize and communicate our full compliance - TO BE ANNOUNCED